CourseReps/ECEN452-SP18/Students/derekjanak/Lab10/README.md

 ![Coaxial Probe Measurements](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/derekjanak/Lab10/Coaxial_Probe_Measurements.png)

+The plot makes it easy to compare the various fluids based on their permittivities.
+Note that distilled water has the highest real component of relative permittivity, followed by the water based solutions.
+By comparison, it has one of the lower imaginary components of relative permittivity.

 Conclusion:

 This lab allowed students to see the way in which some electrical parameters of materials are